-Labels and function names can be used only in branch and call instructions, and in move instructions to get the address of the label or function into a register, for use in an indirect branch or call.
+Labels and function names can be used only in branch and call instructions respectively.
+Function names can be used in mov instruction to get the address of the function into a register, for use in an indirect call.

 Beginning in PTX ISA version 3.1, the mov instruction may be used to take the address of kernel functions, to be passed to a system call that initiates a kernel launch from the GPU.
 This feature is part of the support for CUDA Dynamic Parallelism.
 See the CUDA Dynamic Parallelism Programming Guide for details.